bertomill/marble-web/README.md

 3. They describe the user journey using an interactive card-based interface with reorderable steps
 4. The AI generates a personalized response with recommendations
 5. Users can optionally search for similar successful projects for inspiration
+6. Users can preview code samples directly on the project details page
+7. Users can generate code for their project and edit it in the dedicated code editor
+8. For individual files, users can use the "Generate with Claude" button to have AI create or improve specific files

 ## API Routes